FOLLOW US

 Ebola

-There are occasional outbreaks of Ebola in Uganda.
-The authorities and the World Health Organisation declared the last one was over in January 2023.
-See more information on Ebola and similar diseases.
+There are occasional Ebola outbreaks in Uganda.
+The last one ended in 2023.
+See information on Ebola and similar diseases.

 Some countries have heightened health screening for travellers from Uganda.
-Check the entry requirements of the country you are travelling to or transiting.
+Check entry requirements for the country you’re travelling to or transiting.

-Public Health England has guidance for humanitarian or healthcare workers travelling to countries at risk of Ebola.
+Public Health England has Ebola information for humanitarian or healthcare workers.

 Drinking water

-Only use boiled or bottled water, and avoid ice in drinks.
-Avoid eating food prepared by unlicensed vendors or where you have concerns about kitchen hygiene.
+Only use boiled or bottled water and avoid ice in drinks.
+Avoid eating food prepared by unlicensed vendors or if you are concerned about kitchen hygiene.
+See food and water hygiene.

-If you are staying in Uganda for a long time, store basic provisions (drinking water and non-perishable foods) at your accommodation, in case of supply problems.
+If you are staying in Uganda for a long time, store basic provisions such as drinking water and non-perishable foods at your accommodation, in case of supply problems.

 HIV and AIDS